arekszatan/Game_3d/README.md

 # Game_3d
-Imatation of 3d with python.
+Imitation of 3d with python.
 Something like wolvenstein 3d